Learn the phrases commonly heard around town

 Hillsborough

-The county seat of Orange County was founded in 1752 and has a ton of history and the scenic Riverwalk.
+The seat of Orange County was founded in 1752 and has a ton of history and the scenic Riverwalk along the Eno River.

 Jordan Lake

-A manmade lake in Chatham County, with boating, beaches, camping and other outdoor activities.
+A human-made lake in Chatham County, with boating, beaches, camping and other outdoor activities.

 Kenan

-Kenan Memorial Stadium is the home of the UNC football team.
+Kenan Memorial Stadium home to the UNC football team.

 Meadowmont

 A mixed-use community.
-The main retail village includes a grocery store, banks, boutiques (including one for your dog!) and restaurants for everybody – a pizza spot, a cafe, a coffee shop, a taco eatery and more.
+The main retail village includes a Harris Teeter, banks, boutiques, a pizza spot and more.

 Pittsboro

-UNC’s mascot is a ram, named after the star of the 1922 football team Jack Merritt’s nickname, “the battering ram.”
+UNC’s mascot is a ram, named after “the battering ram,” the nickname given to the star of the 1922 football team, Jack Merritt.

 Southern Village